harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 ```

-Next, let’s say we want to extend our small example to provide a char counter beside the element.
+Next, let's say we want to extend our small example to provide a char counter beside the element.
 Users will see how many characters are available until they hit the maximal length constraint.
-First, let’s add the corresponding `span` which is responsible for displaying this information.
+First, let's add the corresponding `span` which is responsible for displaying this information.
 {% raw %}
 ```html
 <input type="text" #firstName placeholder="your name please" maxlength="25" required />